-Risk Factors Relating to the MicroVision Business
+Risk Factors Related to Our Business and Industry

 We have a history of operating losses and expect to incur significant losses in the future.

 We have had substantial losses since our inception.
 We cannot assure you that we will ever become or remain profitable.